Mara Jeffress, Ph.D.

 * Discovered novel drug-resistance genes, aiding in future anti-malarial drug development.

-* Developed new widely applicable genome-wide assay for drug resistance genes.
+* Developed new widely-applicable genome-wide assay for drug resistance genes.

 * Published first-author paper in peer-reviewed journal and invited to write review article.

 Research Assoc.
-II, Chiron Corp., Emeryville, CA, 1997-1998
+II, Chiron Corp., Emmeryville, CA., 1997-1998

 * Developed HIV clinical diagnostics assay as part of a small research team.